9 Product Feed Optimization Tips To Improve Shopping Ads

 Tip #4.
 Optimize Your Pricing For More Traffic

 Google’s message to us as advertisers is simple -- the more impressions you want, and the higher the quality impressions you want for a certain product, the tighter the balance you have to find between queries and product pricing.
+In other words, competitive pricing is king.

 According to Wesley Parker of Clicteq, "Google’s emphasis on pricing—particularly ensuring that your pricing is competitive relative to other advertisers—is a key component of success: if your goods are overpriced, conversions volume can decrease by over 60%."